 (e) Assisting the assessment of progress in human rights issues;

-32. Decides to extend for two years the mandate of the Special Rapporteur on the situation of human rights in Cambodia, and requests the Special Rapporteur to report on the implementation of his mandate to the Human Rights Council at its fifty-first and fifty-fourth sessions and to provide the Council with an oral update at its forty-ninth and fifty-second sessions,and to engage in a constructive manner with the Government of Cambodia for the further improvement of the situation of human rights in the country;
+32. Decides to extend for two years the mandate of the Special Rapporteur on the situation of human rights in Cambodia, and requests the Special Rapporteur to report on the implementation of his mandate to the Human Rights Council at its fifty-first and fifty-fourth sessions, including making recommendations on technical assistance and capacity building for the protection and promotion of human rights in the country and to provide the Council with a one-time oral update at its forty-ninth session without setting a precedent;

 33. Requests the Secretary-General to report to the Human Rights Council at its fifty-first and fifty-fourth sessions on the role and achievements of the Office of the High Commissioner in assisting the Government and the people of Cambodia in the promotion and protection of human rights;